Eceptonsu/evan.shi/README.md

 ## Connect with Me

 Interested in discussing something you've seen on the site?
 Reach out to me via the contact info listed on [my website](https://evan-shi.com/).
+I'm always open to interesting conversations and more.